Skip to main content

 by Dinaw Mengestu - Fiction

-After abandoning his once-promising career as a journalist in search of a new life in Paris, Mamush meets Hannah --- a photographer whose way of seeing the world shows him the possibility of finding not only love but family.
+After abandoning his once-promising career as a journalist in search of a new life in Paris, Mamush meets Hannah, a photographer.
 Now, five years later, with his marriage to Hannah on the verge of collapse, he returns to the close-knit immigrant Ethiopian community of Washington, DC, that defined his childhood.
 At its center is Mamush’s stoic, implacable mother, and Samuel, the larger-than-life father figure whose ceaseless charm and humor have always served as a cover for a harder, more troubling truth.
 But on the same day that Mamush arrives home in Washington, Samuel is found dead in his garage.
 With Hannah and their two-year-old son back in Paris, Mamush sets out on an unexpected journey across America in search of answers to questions he'd been told never to ask.

 by Dinaw Mengestu - Fiction